Harry L. Maynard

-Harry Lee Maynard (June 8, 1861 – October 23, 1922) was a U.S. Representative from Virginia.
+Harry Lee Maynard (June 8, 1861 – October 23, 1922) was an American businessman and politician who served five terms as a U.S. representative from Virginia from 1901 to 1911.

-Biography
+Early life and education

 Born in Portsmouth, Virginia, Maynard attended the common schools of Norfolk County.

 He was graduated from the Virginia Agricultural and Mechanical College at Blacksburg in 1880.
 He engaged in the real estate business and the promotion of public utilities.

+Political career

 He served as member of the State house of delegates in 1889 and 1890.
-He served in the State senate in 1893–1901.
+He served in the State senate from 1893 to 1901.

+Congress

 Maynard was elected as a Democrat to the Fifty-seventh and to the four succeeding Congresses (March 4, 1901 – March 3, 1911).

 He was an unsuccessful candidate for renomination in 1910.

+Later career and death

 He moved to New York City and engaged in the insurance and real estate business.

 He died in Fort Totten, New York, October 23, 1922.

 He was interred in Oak Grove Cemetery, Portsmouth, Virginia.